h2oai/h2ogpt/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

 **GPU** mode requires CUDA support via torch and transformers.
 A 6.9B (or 12GB) model in 8-bit uses 8GB (or 13GB) of GPU memory.
-8-bit or 4-bit precision can further reduce memory requirements down no more than about 6.5GB when asking a question about your documents (see [low-memory mode](docs/FAQ.md#low-memory-mode)).
+8-bit precision, 4-bit precision, and AutoGPTQ can further reduce memory requirements down no more than about 6.5GB when asking a question about your documents (see [low-memory mode](docs/FAQ.md#low-memory-mode)).

 **CPU** mode uses GPT4ALL and LLaMa.cpp, e.g. gpt4all-j, requiring about 14GB of system RAM in typical use.

 GPU and CPU mode tested on variety of NVIDIA GPUs in Ubuntu 18-22, but any modern Linux variant should work.
-MACOS support tested on Macbook Pro running Monterey v12.3.1 using CPU mode.
+MACOS support tested on Macbook Pro running Monterey v12.3.1 using CPU mode, as well as MAC M1 using MPS.

 ### Apache V2 ChatBot with LangChain Integration